-In early 2017, this Bill is being considered by a Senate Committee, with the following post written to encourage LGBTI community members to make a submission:
+In early 2017, this Bill was considered by a Senate Committee, with the following post written to encourage LGBTI community members to make a submission:

-And here is my personal submission to that inquiry:
+And this was my personal submission to that inquiry:

 I also coordinated a Change.org petition to Prime Minister Malcolm Turnbull, demanding equal treatment for LGBTI couples.
 This included the petition itself: